Marius9595/App_ftp_cliente/README.md

 # App_ftp_cliente

-This app is a basic FPT client built by Java.
+This app is a basic FPT client built with Java.

 - The selection of folder or Files is through JFileChooser in order to facilitate the experience.